 Sandstone and mudstone lithologies display distinctive thinning rate and bed thickness relationships in different environments (Figure 2B; Figure 6) that are likely caused by their respective transport and deposition mechanisms.
 For example, sandstone and mudstone deposition in levee deposits is strongly influenced by flow stripping of the active channel (Piper and Normark, 1983; Peakall et al., 2000; Fildani et al., 2006).
 However, the sands are only deposited by flows that are suspending sand grains higher than the active levee crest, whereas muds are suspended above the levee crest during nearly every flow.
 Therefore, sandstone bed thickness is indicative of a single flow event, whereas the mud event bed boundaries are likely indistinguishable (Dennielou et al., 2006), producing higher characteristic mudstone bed thickness.
 The higher mudstone-thinning rate is due to the high degree of thin bedded sandstone beds lumping into a single mud bed, inability for complete sandstone correlation, and indistinguishable mudstone bed boundaries within the original panel creating a rapid mudstone bed thickness change and increased thinning rate.
-While this study only has 1 panel available for levee deposits (Table 1), the broad theoretical understanding of levee dynamics is displayed within the quantified parameters of this study (Piper and Normark, 1983; Peakall et al., 2000; Fildani et al., 2006).
+While this study only has one panel available for levee deposits (Table 1), the broad theoretical understanding of levee dynamics is displayed within the quantified parameters of this study (Piper and Normark, 1983; Peakall et al., 2000; Fildani et al., 2006).
 However, additional bed-scale correlation and quantification is needed to create a more robust dataset of levee deposits.

 Channelized environments are typically the highest-energy portions of the submarine depositional system and thus display the highest amounts of erosion and bypass (Mutti and Normark, 1987; Hubbard et al., 2014; Stevenson et al., 2015).
 Thick sandstone beds and thinner mudstone beds, high net-to-gross, and high frequency of pinch-outs characterize the channel fill (Figure 2, Figure 4, Figure 5, Figure 6).
-High flow shear stresses within channelized settings leads to erosion, bypass of muddy sediment, and deposition of coarse-grained sediment (Mutti and Normark, 1987; Normark, 1989; Hiscott et al., 1997; Peakall et al., 2000; Keevil et al., 2006), creating thick sandstone beds and high net-to-gross values observed in channel deposits (Figure 2; Figure 5).
+High flow shear stresses in channelized settings lead to erosion, bypass of muddy sediment, and deposition of coarse-grained sediment (Mutti and Normark, 1987; Normark, 1989; Hiscott et al., 1997; Peakall et al., 2000; Keevil et al., 2006), creating thick sandstone beds and high net-to-gross values observed in channel deposits (Figure 2; Figure 5).
 Confined flow in channelized environments creates abundant erosion (Smith et al., 2005; Conway et al., 2012), producing the high pinch-out frequency of both sandstone and mudstone (Figure 4).
 The wide-ranging distribution of channel net-to-gross (Figure 5) is indicative of the inclusion of axis, off-axis, and margin facies into channel-deposit correlation panels (e.g., Hubbard et al., 2014).
 While it is out-of-scope for this study, more detailed dissection of this facies-level data may lead to better constraints on channel-deposit architecture.
 The event bed correlation distance in channel deposits is less than 300 m (Figure 3) and is limited by the channel dimensions (Konsoer et al., 2013; Shumaker et al., in press).